zkxs/stationeers/notes/atmospherics.md

 Things that won't catch on fire:

+- the beefier doors
-- blast doors
+  - blast doors (also pressure immune, which is a nice bonus)
+  - airlock doors (don't go over 1 MPa)
+  - glass door (WTF, but it can only handle a 200 kPa delta, so maybe don't use this)
 - passive vents
 - atmospheric devices (pumps, valves, etc)
-- heavy cable (technically they can, but 10,000K is way too high to reach typically)
+- heavy cable (technically they can burn, but 10,000C is way too high to reach typically)
 - frames
 - hardsuits
+- most atmospheric devices
+  - pipes
+  - pumps
+  - pipe analyzer
+  - filtration units
+  - etc
+- gas sensor
+- igniter
+- jetpacks
+- items inside your backpack
+- items inside your uniform
+- items inside your suit
+- items inside your toolbelt

 Things that *will* catch on fire:

-- Active vents
 - one way valves
+- most electronics
   - light cable
+  - Active vents
   - APC
   - buttons and switches
+  - etc
+- walls
-- walls and windows
+- windows
+- weaker doors
-- any door that's *not* a blast door
+  - composite door
+  - manual hatch
+  - airlock gate
+  - interior doors
 - non-hard suits
+- hardsuit backpack
 - your glasses
-- things in your toolbelt
+- anything held in your hand
+- cells in drills, grinders, or welders **NO MATTER HOW DEEPLY THEY ARE NESTED IN INVENTORIES**
+- chutes
+- one-way valves

 ## Sterling